italicize/italicize.github.io/index.md

 ## Download and install apps

 Install the apps you use frequently.
 My list of apps is only an example.
 To start, I install Chrome, Dropbox, Visual Studio Code, and a few others.
-I install [other apps]() later.

 - Driver for a mouse, such as a Logitech mouse, <https://support.logi.com/hc/en-us/articles/360025297913-Unifying-Software>
 - Driver for a printer, such as a Brother printer, <https://www.brother-usa.com/support/dcpl2540dw>